alan-turing-institute/arc-model-similarities-phase-2/scripts/README.md

 scripts/shell_metrics_all.sh mmd drop-only
 ```

-where once again `mmd` is an example of a named metric config `drop-only` is an example of an experiment group with a named config.
+where once again `mmd` is an example of a named metric config and `drop-only` is an example of an experiment group with a named config.

 Alternatively, you can call each of the scripts individually, using `sbatch` if the created script is a slurm script, e.g.